Larry Onesti: Career

-After graduating from Northwestern in 1962, he was selected by the Chicago Bears and the Houston Oilers but chose to play for the Oilers because the salary was $1000 more (which always amused him).
+After graduating from Northwestern in 1962, he was selected in the eighth round of the 1962 NFL draft by the Chicago Bears and the ninth round of the 1962 AFL draft by the Houston Oilers.
+He chose to play for the Oilers because the salary was $1000 more (which always amused him).
 He and June married in 1964 and moved to Houston where he was a linebacker for the Oilers for four seasons.
 After his pro football career, he went to Michigan State University where he earned an M.A. in Geology and Geography in 1969.
 In 1973 he earned a Ph.D. at the University of Wisconsin.

 Onesti held postdoctoral teaching positions at the University of Wisconsin, UCLA and the State University of New York at Buffalo.
 In 1976, he joined the Indiana University Bloomington faculty where he forged a distinguished career as a teacher and researcher, first as an Associate Professor of Geography and then as Professor of Geological Sciences in the Department of Earth and Atmospheric Sciences (formerly Geology).
 Later in his IU career, he moved to the School of Continuing Studies where he served as Associate Dean of Academic Programs and Principal of Indiana University High School.

 Onesti received fellowships from the National Aeronautics and Space Administration (NASA), the Jet Propulsion Laboratory at California Institute of Technology and the Goddard Space Flight Center.
 His University service at IU ranged from serving on the University Athletic Committee and the Bloomington Faculty Council and being an advisor and mentor for the Briscoe Fellows Program.

 Onesti wrote and presented numerous research papers and pursued projects in Russia, China, Mexico, Japan and throughout the United States.
 He also served as a consultant to the Navajo Nation on mine restoration in Tsaile, Arizona, and as an evaluator of avalanche activity and dynamics for the Alyeska Pipeline in Anchorage, Alaska.
 In 1992, he was invited by the government of the Kyrgyz Republic (former Soviet Union) to serve as a geological evaluator.